cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 {%endhighlight%}

 Next, let's write the `touch.py` script.
-Notice that this script ends with a `.py` extension so it will get evalutated as python code.
+Notice that this script ends with a `.py` extension so it will get evaluated as python code.

 `scripts/touch.py`
 {% highlight python %}